miku86/notes/01_YDKJS_UG.md

 ---

 ## Chapter 2 - Into JavaScript
-In this chapter, we want to focus specifically on things you need to know about JavaScript to get up and going as a JS developer.

 You can think of this chapter as an overview of the topics covered in detail throughout the rest of this series.

 ## Values & Types